jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Once upon a time in the Industrial Age, this coordination was done by many managers at the taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

-While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
+While Darth Taxi-Cab tried to stop Uber with lawsuits and government lobbying, it didn't work.
 Once people use mass-collaboration, it's too practical to be stopped.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
 It'll get better much faster once we realize our actions, even if just catching a lift, upgrades our civilization to the Internet Age.

 Taking an Uber is how easy it is to become a player god.

 Also, notice how similar apps like Door Dash, Uber Eats, Airbnb help "the little guy" use open-source software to share resources once only open to big taxi, fast-food, and hotel companies.
 With all this in mind, it's time to meet the hero of Techvolution.
 The one who'll bring-on the era of mass-collaboration for the player gods of Main Street by defeating evil Darth Blockbuster.

 ![collaboration](/img\diagrams\techvolution-uber-ride-collaboration.jpg)
 _An Uber ride is collaboration.
 The Internet Age empowers Main Street to keep cutting out the middlemen.
 Fittingly, I got these images from a free image service called Unsplash.
 This website empowers anyone to share and use professional-grade images.
-In the Industrial Age, these images would cost thousands of dollars._
+In the Industrial Age, these images would cost thousands of dollars.
+Credit _

 ## Nice to Meet You, Stargazer

 You're the hero!
 You're the one who can bring happy lives to Main Street.
 If you go for a jog, you just upgraded society's health statistics.
 Walk to a friend's house, you've lowered traffic and socialized your community.
+Stay inside and socially distance, you've helped "slow the curve" on a pandemic.

 It's my mission to make you realize you're the player god capable of so much more.

 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
 It's a name in honor of ancestors like Copernicus, Bruno, and Galileo, who toppled Darth King by simply looking up at the stars and asking questions.
 These giants took on the responsibility to advance civilization and let evolution deal with the naysayers.

 You can topple Darth Blockbuster.
 Not only do you already wield much power with eReaders, smartphones, and hi-speed internet, you hold the strongest lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to insurance underwriters, you are at the frontline—the place that creates political power.

 I'm being very serious Stargazer.
 Remember, when I said, "power is to politics what money is to finance."
 Well, being on the frontline is why you're so powerful.
 You are society's nervous system.
 Feeling the pain of real work tells you the exact tools we need to finish the Internet Age upgrade.
 Darth Blockbuster will never understand what you know.

+Do you think corporate or government bureaucrats really understand the pain points of our health-care systems Covid-19 response?
+How could they, if they don't feel geniune fear everytime they punch their clock like cleaners, nurses, doctors?

-So, while you're taking hold of the new levers of power, all the antagonists can do is play defense.
+All we have to to is connect this frontline pain, with modern technology, and Main Street will once again hold the levers of power.
+And, all the antagonists can do is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people feeling the pain of real-life.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide teaching you how to overcome the villains.

 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
-The Internet Age is held back by Darth Blockbuster and his Death Star rulebook.
+The Internet Age is held back by the antagonism of Darth Blockbuster and his Death Star rulebook.
 To earn our happiness, we need to turn you into an Internet Age player god.

 But to do that, you have to feel the click of "Eureka!
 I'm the player god.
 I'm the one who must evolve humanity to the Internet Age.
-Or we lose the game of civilization."
+If I don't, we lose the game of civilization."

-FIGHT CLUB-IN MY HAND?
+<div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>
+_Civilizations always rise and fall.
+And nobody wants to be part of the end.
+To avoid ours, you need to step up and upgrade our society to the Internet Age._

 ## Techvolution Builds on the Past

 The world's on your shoulders, Stargazer.
 But let's take a minute and ease some of the burdens.
 First off, the world is always on your shoulders.
 Organizations like "the government" and "the market," say they're always going to be there for you, but we all know that's a marketing promise more than a reality.
+After all, what lever of power do you have against a giant insurance corporation, or Internal Revenue Service.
+These organizations write the rules and control the call-centres, forms, and databases you use to deal with them.

-Being a player god means taking extreme ownership of your life because your actions are always the best way to improve your life.
+That's why being a player god means taking extreme ownership of your life because your actions are always the best way to improve your slice of the world.

 Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
 And many of us are doing it already.

 The difference with Techvolution is, we expect ourselves, and each other, to bring on the era of mass-collaboration.
-Vitally, we also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.
+Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality and steady hand of Conservatives help ensure our society keeps working and doesn't derail from too much idealism.
 Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
-Ideology already dies pretty quickly when entering government.
+Ideology dies pretty quickly when entering government.
 Seeing "the books" of massive unfunded social programs alone is quite sobering.
-Antagonists block practical solutions to tgovernments problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.
+Antagonists block practical solutions to governments problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.
 When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still a well structured political system.

 ![protest](/img\diagrams\protests.jpg)
 _Unhelpful radicals.
 They're trying to improve the future with the philosophy of the past.
 When they fail, they blame the other side.
 A new philosophy needs much personal reflection._